exlskills/devstack/README.md

 . /update-eocsutil.sh
 ```

-## Bulk Reload and Re-conversion of all Courses
+### Reloading All Courses

-In the `installer`, run
+To update the `eocsutil` program and reload all courses from `github/exlskills`, in the `installer`, run

 ```
 cd /hostlink
 . /load-all-courses.sh true
 ```

 `load-all-courses.sh` gets the list of all repositories in the github `exlskills` organization and selects those that start with `course-` or `micro-course-`, the list is placed into `all-courses.yml` file.

-If the parameter passed to the script is `true`, the process updates the `eocsutil` program; to bypass the program update, specify `false` instead.
+To bypass the `eocsutil` program update, pass `false` to `load-all-courses.sh`.

 The process runs the repository pull and course load for each repository on the list.
-The branch of `eocsutil` used can be set in the `.config.yml` file's `eocsutil_branch` variable, as well as MongoDB `mongo_uri` and `mongo_db`.
-The Elasticsearch URL can be updated directly in `plays/roles/load_courses/defaults/main.yml`
+The branch of `eocsutil` to use for the program update can be specified in `.config.yml` `eocsutil_branch` variable.

+The destination MongoDB and Elasticsearch can be temporarily overridden in `.config.yml`: `mongo_uri`, `mongo_db`, `elasticsearch_url`, `elasticsearch_base_index`.

 ## Exporting and importing MongoDB Data
 - Create a folder on the host under `exlskills-dev`, e.g., `mkdir ../datadump`